pantheon-systems/documentation/source/docs/articles/sites/create.md

 Click **Install WordPress**  or **Install Drupal**  or any of the distributions available on the Platform.
 ![Choose your start state](/source/docs/assets/images/core-startup.png)
 ### Visit the Dev Installation
-On the Site Dashboard, click **Visit Development Site** to open the development environment.
+On the Site Dashboard, click **Visit Development Site** to open the Development environment.
 You'll then be prompted to complete the Drupal or WordPress installation forms.

 ![Visit development site button](/source/docs/assets/images/visit-development-site.png) To start adding code or themes, start  with the SFTP connection, or toggle to Git mode to start cloning and pushing.